DCC-Lab/Documentation/README.md

 # Documentation
 Any documentation for the group.
 The preferred format is markdown.
 A good editor is available here: https://typora.io

+Not everything is a good document name!
+Here they are:

+1. Protocol: describes the technical steps to complete a small task in the laboratory
+2. Guide: describes a system: components and how to use/troubleshoot it.
+3. HOWTO: a describes the exact steps to get something done, usually related to a computer

 ## Organisation of this repository
 1. If using LaTeX, Pages, Word, microsoft Paint, excel whatever:
    1. Put the PDF doc on the start page.